tidhr/tidhr.github.io/reader/api.md

 ==================

 Our [reader.tidhr.com](https://reader.tidhr.com) has also a REST API with support for external 3rd party apps.
-This document describes the API.
+This document describes this API.

 The base URL for our REST service is [https://reader.tidhr.com/rest](reader.tidhr.com/rest).
 You can use HTTPS or